GrosvenorTechnology/OemAccessApi/documentation/appRelease.md

  - Batch Sending of States and Events (#20016)
  - Added more content to PortalUsed, PortalEntryUsed, PortalExitUsed events about event source (#20382)
  - Controller history persisted to flash when controller is offline (#19636)

+## 4.5.28780 (FM >= 1.1.2)

+ - Added new AuxOutputType property to allow the output to be defined as normal activeHigh/activeLow